 Ohio GOP leaders broke promises, failed us all by creating more rigged maps

-The Republican majority members of the Ohio Redistricting Commission.
+The Republican majority members of the Ohio Redistricting Commission in 2021 and 2022.
 Top row from left, Ohio Gov. Mike DeWine and Secretary of State Frank LaRose.
 Bottom row from left Ohio Auditor Keith Faber, House Speaker Bob Cupp, and Senate President Matt Huffman.
 Official photos.

 The oddest part is Ohio Gov. Mike DeWine acting as though he’s somehow powerless and had no choice when he voted to rig Ohio elections with partisan, gerrymandered maps for the next four years.
 After all, he’s only the governor.

 It’s an absurd position.
 Maps were proposed to the commission that actually represent the 54-46 Republican to Democratic political split of Ohioans, as averaged over 16 partisan statewide elections, directly mirroring the 1.9 million to 1.6 million Republican to Democratic registered voter split of Ohioans.
 The majority of registered voters, 4.5 million, are unaffiliated.

 GOP leaders instead awarded themselves more supermajorities, with a House breakdown of 62 seats to 37 Dems, and 23 to 10 in the Senate, according to their own figures.
 Dave’s Redistricting App projects a 65-seat GOP supermajority in the House.
 This is called cheating.